mobmewireless/bootstrap-transfer/README.md

 It is possible to set a width value whose bootstrapTransfer will use for the generated widget:

     <div id="test" style="width:500px;"></div>

 Also you can add some bootstrap classes such as 'input-xlarge' in forms:

     <div id="test" class="input-xlarge"></div>

-Now call bootstrapTransfer on the corresponding jquery object and add some values:
+Now call bootstrapTransfer on the corresponding jquery object and add some values to the left column:

     $(function() {
         ...